emqx/emqx-docs/en_US/data-integration/data-bridge-influxdb.md

    ::: tip

-   If you want to specify your own SQL syntax, make sure that the fields selected (in the `SELECT` part) include all variables in the data format specified in the later configured data bridge.
+   If you want to specify your own SQL syntax, make sure that the fields selected (in the `SELECT` part) include all variables in the data format specified in the later configured Sink.

    :::